ID529/lectures/day7/readme.md

   – k-means clustering, singular value decomposition, principal components analysis, random forests
 • Discussion: How can you leverage machine learning methods to further understand your data?
   What are the risks involved?

+Recommended reading:

+  * Harms and Ethics in Data Science and Machine Learning:
+    * The *Data Science Ethics* chapter from the *Modern Data Science with R* book: https://mdsr-book.github.io/mdsr2e/ch-ethics.html